tanimislam/howdy/docs/source/plex-core/plex_core_api.rst

 plexstuff.plexcore.plexcore_deluge module
 --------------------------------------------

 This module implements the functionality to interact with a Seedhost_ seedbox_ `Deluge torrent server`_, by copying a minimal set of the functionality of a `Deluge torrent client`_.
 The data formatting in this module is largely or wholly copied from the `Deluge SDK <https://deluge.readthedocs.io/en/latest>`_.
-The much reduced Deluge torrent client, :ref:`plex_deluge_console.py`, is a CLI front-end to this module.
+The much reduced Deluge torrent client, :ref:`plex_deluge_console`, is a CLI front-end to this module.

 .. automodule:: plexstuff.plexcore.plexcore_deluge
    :members: